mjpalacios25/Cocktail-Party/README.md

 ​
 ## Description

 Cocktail Party is a web application utilizing both CocktailDB and Unsplash APIs in order to deliver the user detailed cocktail information/instructions in an easy to use format.
+In order to verify user age is 21 or over, the website uses Moment JS.
 The Yelp API is also used to highlight nearby cocktail bars.

 ## Features
 ​